 - Place the primary targeted keyword search phrase at the beginning; commence the 1st sentence with it, and highlight the words in bold if appropriate.

-- It is important to include text anchor links on main internal pages.
-Links TO these anchors (bookmarks) should be provided on Home page and sub-pages, to pages below, and at the same level.
+- It is important to include text anchor links on the main internal pages.
+Links TO these anchors (bookmarks) should be provided on the Home page and sub-pages, to pages below, and at the same level.

 - CSS / DHTML – text-based – delivers best results